 Beauty Sleep – the Truth about Healthy Skin and Sleep

 They don’t call it beauty sleep for nothing.
-A good night’s sleep is one of the most rejuvenating treatments out there and something and if you lack it night after night, it will show.
-And there’s only so much a double shot in your latte, your beauty therapist or advanced rejuvenating cream can do to conceal it.
+Until we’re allowed to open our salon doors and offer our treatments safely again, a good night’s sleep is one of the most rejuvenating treatments available to you…and if you lack it night after night, it will show.
+Sadly, there’s only so much a double shot in your latte or advanced rejuvenating cream can do to conceal it.

 The Truth About Sleep

-Poor sleep affects the flow of nutrients to the skin and scalp causing both to look dull and lacklustre – and us feeling sluggish.
+Similarly poor sleep affects the flow of nutrients to the skin and scalp causing both to look dull and lacklustre – and us feeling sluggish.
 There is also an increased oxidative stress at a cellular level which can lead to poor skin quality and premature ageing.
-Poor lymphatic drainage and fluid accumulation adds to the puffiness and dark circles around the area.
+Poor lymphatic drainage and fluid accumulation adds to the puffiness and dark circle.
 Furthermore, as we age even a night of bad sleep can show on your skin which quickly dulls and sags.

 Fiona Fowley - Founder and Director of Zen Lifestyle